MEET THE MEADMAKERS

 A common misconception is that MEAD is always sweet.

-Like all wine, the original sugars are converted into alcohol by yeast.
+Like most fermented beverages, the original sugars in the Honey are converted into alcohol and carbon dioxide by yeast.
 Depending on the desired sweetness this process can be adjusted to make Mead anywhere from extremely sweet to bone dry.

 Here at Amrita Park Meadery we concentrate on making delicious MEADS that fall between semi sweet and semi dry.